Who hasn’t heard, said, or been told the following when experiencing stress, fear, or anger?

 On the other hand, when breathing deeply, you engage this muscle by allowing your belly to rise and drop freely, facilitating a greater airflow and breathing efficiency (Russo, Santarelli, & O’Rourke, 2017).
-This will allow for an array of physiological and psychological processes to take place.
+This allows an array of physiological and psychological processes to take place.

-Although the emphasis is placed on activating the diaphragm, deep breathing involves the whole torso from the lower belly up to the base of the neck, and comprises three types of breathing patterns (Saraswati, 2013):
+Although the emphasis is on activating the diaphragm, deep breathing involves the whole torso, from the lower belly up to the base of the neck, and comprises three types of breathing patterns (Saraswati, 2013):

-- Thoracic breathing emphasizes the expansion and contraction of the rib cage over the use of the diaphragm.
+- Thoracic breathing emphasizes the expansion and contraction of the ribcage over the use of the diaphragm.
 This type of breathing spends more energy and is often related to intense physical activity and stress.
-By using it in combination with abdominal breathing, it helps in obtaining more oxygen.
+By using it in combination with abdominal breathing, it helps the body obtain more oxygen.

-- Clavicular breathing concentrates on the final stage of thoracic breathing, by drawing the shoulders and collarbone upwards to allow more air into the lungs.
+- Clavicular breathing concentrates on the final stage of thoracic breathing, by drawing the shoulders and collarbone upward to allow more air into the lungs.

 Breath: the vital energy

-Although yoga – and pranayama in particular – have thousands of years of existence, they only became known by Western societies in the late 19th century when introduced by Swami Vivekananda.
+Although yoga – and pranayama in particular – have been in existence for thousands of years, they only became known by Western societies in the late 19th century when introduced by Swami Vivekananda.